What is Neulasta?

-When using the On-body Injector: Avoid traveling, driving, or operating machinery while wearing the device.
+When using Neulasta Onpro: Avoid traveling, driving, or operating machinery while wearing the device.

 Neulasta side effects

-Get emergency medical help if you have signs of an allergic reaction to Neulasta: hives, skin rash, flushing (warmth, redness, or tingly feeling); wheezing, difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Neulasta: hives, skin rash, sweating, warmth or tingly feeling; dizziness, fast heartbeats; wheezing, difficulty breathing; swelling of your face, lips, tongue, or throat.

-A rare but serious side effect of Neulasta is called capillary leak syndrome.
-Call your doctor right away if you have signs of this condition, which may include: decreased urination, tiredness, dizziness or light-headed feeling, and sudden swelling, puffiness, or feeling of fullness.
+Capillary leak syndrome is a rare but serious side effect of pegfilgrastim.
+Call your doctor right away if you have signs of this condition, which may include: decreased urination, tiredness, dizziness or light-headed feeling, trouble breathing, and sudden swelling, puffiness, or feeling of fullness.